dnulnets/consent/README.md

-# consent
+# Consent Handling Prototype
-Consent handling prototyping with an ethereum blockchain using PoA
+Consent handling prototyping with an ethereum blockchain using PoA.